Census 2020 Resources

 Census 2020 - Our Community Counts.
 Our Community Belongs.

-Below is additional information you can download to keep you informed about the 2020 Census.
+Below is additional information to keep you informed about the 2020 Census.
 You can also visit the following webpages:

 Taking the Census

 Online Response: You can complete the Census form online in English, Spanish, Chinese, Vietnamese, Korean, Russian, Arabic, Tagalog, Polish, French, Haitian Creole, Portuguese, and Japanese.
-Watch this Video Guide to Completing the 2020 Census Online
+Watch this Video Guide to Completing the 2020 Census Online.

 Paper Form: The paper form is only available in English and Spanish.
 However, the Census Bureau provides translated web pages and guides in 59 non-English languages, including American Sign Language, as well as guides in braille and large print on their website.
 The Census Bureau also has videos available in many languages.
 The guides and videos provide instructions on how to complete the paper questionnaire.

 Deaf and Hard-of-Hearing residents can request another Census taker who communicates in American Sign Language.
-You may also choose to have another member of your household interact with the Census taker, if you prefer.
+You may also choose to have another member of your household interact with the Census Taker, if you prefer.